Strikers 1945 Plus

-is a 1999 vertically scrolling shooter arcade game developed by Psikyo and published by SNK for the Neo Geo MVS.
+is a 1999 vertically scrolling shooter video game developed by Psikyo and published by SNK for the Neo Geo arcade platform.
 It is a remake of Strikers 1945 II, which was released earlier in 1997 on multiple platforms.
 In the game, players choose one of the six fighter planes to fight against the F.G.R. organization, who leaked information of weapons by the now-disbanded C.A.N.Y. forces.
-Though first released in arcades, the title was later ported and re-released through download services to other platforms, each one featuring various changes compared to the original version.
+Though first released in arcades, the game was later ported and re-released through download services to other platforms, each one featuring various changes compared to the original version.

 Gameplay

 Arcade version screenshot, showing a P-38 Lightning engaging in a battle against Battle Air Ship Iron Casket.

 Strikers 1945 Plus is a vertically scrolling shoot 'em up game similar to Strikers 1945 II, where players chooses one of the six World War II-era fighter planes through eight stages, with the first four being played in random order.
 Players collect weapon power-ups, bombs and gold bars for points.
 Each plane is equipped with a unique "supershot", which is charged by damaging enemies and fired by holding then releasing the fire button.
 Supershots can be stored but the number varies from plane to plane.
 Using a bomb results in a large friendly fighter swooping onto the screen and blocking shots while returning fire for a few seconds.
 Unlike previous entries, Plus is played on a horizontal screen but in a cropped view with each side showing a status bar, while alterations to the gameplay had been made.
 A respawn system where players immediately starts at the location they died at is used.
 A hit by enemy fire results in losing a life, as well as a penalty of decreasing the plane's firepower to his original state and the game is over once all lives are lost, unless the players insert more credits into the arcade machine to continue playing.